|

 of not getting what you want

-and became thankful for that pain
+became thankful for the pain

 and for all that you have been given

-in spite of all that is always taken away
+for in spite of all that is

-and with your tears
+and with tears

 you give up